Understanding the Significance of Essential Amino Acids

 Can essential amino acids support immune function?

-Yes, essential amino acids are involved in the production of antibodies and immune cells, enhancing the immune response, especially during recovery from illness or intense training.
+Yes, essential amino acids play a crucial role in the production of antibodies and immune cells, thereby enhancing the immune response, particularly during recovery from illness or intense training.